rmee/gradle-plugins/oc/README.md

 ## Tasks

-- `OcBootstrap` downloads the client.
+- `OcBootstrap` downloads the cli.
 - `OcExec` allow to issue a command.
 Alternatively, `oc.exec(...)` can be used.
 - `OcLogin` performs the login.
 - `OcSetProject` sets the currently used project.